MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/weather/extending-the-weather-bar-in-outlook.md

 A user can specify a different weather data service for the Weather Bar, as long as that weather data service implements a web service that supports the following protocol to communicate with Outlook:

 1. The weather data service supports a base URL to a web service.
-For example, a Contoso Weather web service can have a base URL of http://service.contoso.com/data.aspx.
+For example, a Contoso Weather web service can have a base URL of https://service.contoso.com/data.aspx.

-2. The web service allows Outlook to append the following parameters to the base URL, to request a location code:
+2. O serviço Web permite que o Outlook acrescente os seguintes parâmetros ao URL de base, para solicitar um código de local:

-   - outputview = search: este parâmetro indica que a solicitação é uma pesquisa local.
+   - outputview=search: esse parâmetro indica que a solicitação é uma pesquisa de local.

-   - weasearchstr = _Cidade_: esse parâmetro indica a localização, _cidade_, para o qual o usuário deseja que uma previsão do tempo (por exemplo, London).
+   - weasearchstr= _city_: esse parâmetro indica o local, _city_, para o qual o usuário deseja uma previsão do tempo (por exemplo, Londres).

-   - Culture = _LCID_: este parâmetro indica a cultura da versão do Office instalado para o usuário no computador.
-The LCID value is defined in [[RFC4646] Tags for Identifying Languages](http://www.ietf.org/rfc/rfc4646.txt)
+   - culture= _LCID_: esse parâmetro indica a cultura da versão do Office instalado para o usuário no computador.
+O valor de LCID é definido em [[RFC4646] Marcas para identificar linguagens](https://www.ietf.org/rfc/rfc4646.txt)

-   - src = outlook: esse parâmetro indica que o Outlook é o aplicativo cliente que está solicitando o serviço.
+   - src=outlook: esse parâmetro indica que o Outlook é o aplicativo cliente que está solicitando o serviço.

    These parameters allow Outlook to take the location that the user is interested in and search for the associated location code as supported by the weather data service.
 The web service should respond to Outlook with a location code in XML that follows the [Outlook Weather Location XML Schema](outlook-weather-location-xml-schema.md).
 Figure 2 summarizes the web service request and response for a location code.